thxinfinity/thxinfinity/README.md

 - 👋 Hi, I’m @thxinfinity
 - 👀 I’m interested in crypto
-- 🌱 I’m currently learning to greate tokens
+- 🌱 I’m currently learning to create tokens
 - 💞️ I’m not looking to collaborate on anything yet
 - 📫 How to reach me will have to wait right now